Embassy of Mexico, Madrid

-The head of the mission also represents Mexico before the World Tourism Organization.
+The head of the mission also represents Mexico at the World Tourism Organization.

 Location

-The chancery building of the Embassy, as well as the Consular Section, is located at 46 Carrera de San Jerónimo in the Cortes Ward of the Centro District.
+The chancery building of the embassy, as well as the Consular Section, is located at 46 Carrera de San Jerónimo in the Cortes Ward of the Centro District.

 Mexico also maintains a consulate in Barcelona.
 It is located at Paseo de la Bonanova, 55.

 Ambassadors

 The Ambassador of Mexico to the Spain is the highest ranking diplomatic representative of the United Mexican States to the Kingdom of Spain and subsequently holds the rank of "Ambassador Extraordinary and Plenipotentiary."
 The following is a list of Mexican ambassadors since the presidency of Felipe Calderón: